slowernews/wisdom-tldr/chapters/chapter_appendix.md

 We were designed to [walk dozens of miles each day](#on-travel-and-nomadism), catch our own meals, [live in a close-knit tribe](/chapter_2_groups.md#on-family-and-friends), [have regular sex](/chapter_2_groups.md#on-relationships), [raise children](/chapter_2_groups.md#on-feedback-and-mentorship) and die.
 When life becomes about [enjoying every second over accumulating more stuff](#on-money-and-wealth), we are able to live lives of true abundance and joy.

-> *'Each of us, when our day's work is done, must seek our ideal, whether it be love or pinochle or lobster à la Newburg, or the sweet silence of the musty bookshelves.' -- O. Henry*
+> *'Each of us, when our day’s work is done, must seek our ideal, whether it be love or pinochle or lobster à la Newburg, or the sweet silence of the musty bookshelves.' -- O. Henry*

 > *'Spend extravagantly on the things that you love and cut costs mercilessly on the things you don’t.' -- Ramit Sethi*